Collection Development & Gift Policies

 - Donors of smaller sized gifts (one or more items, but less than a boxful) can bring their gifts to the Marx Library, in person.
-Non-serial gifts should be routed to Ms. Wheeler.
+Non-serial gifts should be routed to Ms. Nero.
 Serial gifts should be routed to Ms. Tate.

-- Prospective donors of larger sized gifts (one or more boxes) are asked to make a preliminary inquiry with Ms. Wheeler (for non-serial items) or Ms. Tate (for serial items).
+- Prospective donors of larger sized gifts (one or more boxes) are asked to make a preliminary inquiry with Ms. Nero (for non-serial items) or Ms. Tate (for serial items).

 - The appropriate librarian(s) will evaluate the item(s) in accordance with the established criteria for inclusion in and/or exclusion from the collection.
 Additionally, the value of the gift shall be weighed against space limitations and the cost of processing.